MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 <!-- ====================================================================== -->
-## Specifying a custom UDF location (Controlling where the user data folder is created)
+## Default UDF location

 Each session creates a single UDF.
 Your host app can't move the UDF folder; instead, you'd have to shut down WebView2 completely, and then start a new session with a new location for the UDF.

 We advise not using the default UDF location.
 You should explicitly specify the UDF location.
-For non- ClickOnce runtimes, if running UWP (WinUI 2) or win ui3, or clickonce, use the default (it'll do right thing.
+For non- ClickOnce runtimes, if running UWP (WinUI 2) or WinUI 3, or ClickOnce, use the default.

 But for .NET or Win32 apps, you should explicitly specify where to create the UDF.
 If you don't specify a custom UDF location, the default location can produce a run-time failure, if using installer technologies, because installer technologies put the app and thus the UDF in a protected area of the filesystem, where WebView2 isn't able to create the UDF, and thus UDF creation will usually fail.
 WebView2 will throw an error to let your host app know that the UDF can't be created at that location.